Last modified: August 31, 2025

 O(log n) |

-The key to maintaining AVL trees' balance is the application of rotation operations.
+The secret to maintaining AVL trees' balance is the application of rotation operations.
 Four types of rotations can occur based on the tree's balance state:

 These rotations keep AVL trees balanced, ensuring consistent performance.